subhaviv/sample-s2s-cdk-agent-hcls/README.md

 ### Tooling

-Tooling for Amazon Nova S2S is implemented in the backend python application.
-The Nova S2S model outputs text indicating it wants to use a tool, the code parses and uses the tool, and the tool response is returned back to the model for use in generation.
+Tooling for Amazon Nova Sonic is implemented in the backend python application.
+Amazon Nova Sonic outputs text indicating it wants to use a tool, the code parses and uses the tool, and the tool response is returned back to the model for use in generation.

 To add a new tool: